 The second flawed assumption suggests that focusing on negativity or rumination is maladaptive and biased.
 Rumination is regarded as narrowly heeding or difficulty removing unwanted negative information from working memory (e.g., Snyder, & Hankin, 2016).
 On the contrary, focusing on negative experiences is a normal learning process for a naïve scientist, which is everybody.
 Focusing on negativity per se may not be inaccurate or maladaptive, because people are motivated to learn from both good and bad experiences, (negative experiences are often more informative) in order to solve comparable problems or avoid being trapped in similar predicaments for the time to come.
 Normal human beings are active goal-pursuing individuals who are constantly seeking meaning in their social and mental experiences by developing new hypotheses and theories to explain their experiences in pursuing their goals, particularly those related to frustrations and conflicts in meeting one’s basic needs.

 Third flawed assumption states that lack of cognitive control generates the rumination on negativity.
 The fact is, as discussed earlier, one’s cognitive structures or degrees of understanding of reality regulate the person’s attention, cognitive control and other components of cognitive processes.
-The process of trying to understand one’s experiences becomes an impasse, not because it focuses on negativity, but because the perceiver’s cognitive structures misrepresent the reality regarding rules governing human mind and behavior, yet he or she stills tries to use the invalid cognitions to define the self and to explain and evaluate the self’s experiences, or guide one’s interpersonal interactions (Sun, 2013, 2014).
+The process of trying to understand one’s experiences becomes an impasse, not because it focuses on negativity, but because the perceiver’s cognitive structures misrepresent the reality regarding rules governing human mind and behavior, yet he or she stills tries to use the invalid cognitions to define the self and to evaluate, explain,and predict the self’s experiences, or guide one’s interpersonal interactions (Sun, 2013, 2014).

 The fourth problematic assumption is that enhancing cognitive control can treat depression.
 However, enhanced cognitive control or strong repression of negative thinking and emotions may help tell the person what not to do, to think or to feel, but it has difficulty solving the person’ problems by creating new understanding of the experiences of invalidation, or by unlearning one’s past or current hurts.
 Although optimism is generally beneficial, engaging positive thinking provides no new and accurate explanations about how and why the person has experienced frustrations and invalidations.
 The control does not offer any new ways to improve one’s situations or to minimize failure in meet one’s basic needs.
 Clinical observations show that clients’ emotional pains did not go away simply because they could shift their attention and regulate their emotions.
 This is because they had not understood the “why” question about their lives.